danialsal19/danialsal19/README.md

 *Machine learning pipeline for predicting the next goal in live soccer matches*

 ---
+### 🗓️ Analysis Calendar
+*A calendar app that lets you schedule events and add structured, guided self-reflections to analyze and improve your daily habits.*

 ## 📈 What I’m Currenlty Learning
 - MLOps (experiment tracking, model versioning, deployment)